Pablo-Ivan/pablo-ivan.github.io/README.md

 * Diplomacy
 * PS-doku

-Right now I'm migrating from AngularJS to Angular 2.
+Right now I'm migrating from Angular 1 to Angular 2.